 Grades can slip.
 Your teenager develops a negative self-image.
 Some adolescents will try to self-medicate with drugs or alcohol.
 Others may become aggressive toward you or others.

-When working with a North Houston psychiatry professional, you benefit from an expert in the field.
+When working with North Houston psychiatrists, you benefit from experts in the field.
 Your psychiatrist will start therapy with an assessment.
 This takes place in a friendly, relaxing atmosphere.
 If something’s just a phase, the psychiatrist will tell you.

 All the way through therapy, you’re welcome to provide input and insights.
 For example, adolescent counseling is an excellent therapeutic modality for this.
 It opens avenues of healthy communication between adults and adolescents.
 It also assists with boundary-setting, which becomes more critical as the teen reaches maturity.